-1.1 Colwich Parish Council [the Council] believes that civility and respect are important in the working environment, and expect all councillors, officers and the public to be polite and courteous when working for, and with the council.
+- 1.1 Colwich Parish Council [the Council] believes that civility and respect are important in the working environment, and expect all councillors, officials and the public to be polite and courteous when working for, and with the Council. - 1.2 Any reference to "colleague" refers to either a Councillor or an official.